erwbgy/puppet-tomcat/README.md

     [files]
     path /var/lib/puppet/files

-then put the zip files in /var/lib/puppet/files/tomcat.
-Any files specified with the 'files' parameter can also be placed in this directory.
+then put the tar file in /var/lib/puppet/files/tomcat.
+Any files specified with the 'files' parameter can also be placed in this directory, as can the Jolokia war file.

 This location can be changed by setting the 'filestore' parameter.